apsawicki/cit-129/finalproject.md

 Pokemon that have mega-evolutions used some of the tags that we were previously calling and made it difficult for us to get information on items such as ability.

+Make sure to use the file named "FINALPROJECT.PY" to access the program

 [idx]:https://pokemondb.net/pokedex/national